seighalani/faratestrepo/readme.txt

-this is a test note for industrial project.
+It is a first test note for industrial project.